JamesIves/github-pages-deploy-action/README.md

           path: build

   deploy:
-    needs: [build] # The second job must depend on the first one to complete before running, and uses ubtuntu-latest instead of windows.
+    needs: [build] # The second job must depend on the first one to complete before running, and uses ubuntu-latest instead of windows.
     runs-on: ubuntu-latest
     steps:
       - name: Checkout